Things to know about your Water Birth Israel pool

 • Contact Water Birth Israel and we will send someone to pick up your Pool and 2 pumps

 • All done, enjoy your new baby, mazal tov!

 • Please remember to buy hose connectors (hardware stores have them).
-It may be an idea to take photos of the tap/taps you might use so that the store assistant can sell the right thing.
+It may be an idea to take photos of the tap/taps you might use.
 Then CHECK it fits at home!

 • Also keep a towel ready for baby if they are born in the water.

 Please feel free to email me at: email@example.com

 or call on: 053 432 0848 with any questions and I will do my best to answer

 Delia Bueno de Mesquita

 Owner: Water Birth Israel, Hamidrashya 3B/21, Pardes Hanna

 There is an FAQ page on the Birth Pool in a Box website that might be useful to you. www.birthpoolinabox.com